rajgoel/course-machine-learning/08-lecture/slides.md

          ϵᵢ = first(ϵ)  # Will be reduced by Δϵ after every episode

+    watch_keypress() # allow to interrupt training by pressing ENTER key
     # Loop over episodes
     for i in 1:max_episodes
         # Reset environment for episode i